MrOlm/inStrain/docs/quickstart.rst

 The functionality of inStrain is broken up into several core modules.
 To see a list of the available modules, see :doc:`module_descriptions`.::

   $ inStrain -h

-                ...::: inStrain v0.8.0 :::...
+                ...::: inStrain v1.0.0 :::...

   Matt Olm and Alex Crits-Christoph.
 MIT License.
 Banfield Lab, UC Berkeley.
 2019

   Choose one of the operations below for more detailed help.
 See https://instrain.readthedocs.io for documentation.
   Example: inStrain profile -h

-    profile         -> Calculate microdiversity metrics and SNVs from a mapping.
-Must run this first to perform most other operations compare         -> Compare multiple inStrain profiles on a microdiversity level.
-Calculates popANI, coverage_overlap, and other things profile_genes   -> Calculate gene-level metrics on an inStrain profile quick_profile   -> Quickly calculate coverage and breadth of a mapping using coverM filter_reads    -> Commands related to filtering reads from .bam files other           -> Other miscellaneous operations
+    profile         -> Create an inStrain profile (microdiversity analysis) from a mapping. compare         -> Compare multiple inStrain profiles (popANI, coverage_overlap, etc.) profile_genes   -> Calculate gene-level metrics on an inStrain profile genome_wide     -> Calculate genome-level metrics on an inStrain profile quick_profile   -> Quickly calculate coverage and breadth of a mapping using coverM filter_reads    -> Commands related to filtering reads from .bam files plot            -> Make figures from the results of "profile" or "compare" other           -> Other miscellaneous operations

 Below is a list of brief descriptions of each of the modules.
-For more information see :doc:`module_descriptions`, for help understanding the output, see :doc:`example_output`, and to change the comparison parameters see :doc:`choosing_parameters`
+For more information see :doc:`module_descriptions`, for help understanding the output, see :doc:`example_output`, and to change the parameters see :doc:`choosing_parameters`

 .. seealso::
   :doc:`module_descriptions`